R3Conclave/conclave-core-sdk/docs/sdk-extras/README.md

 libraries you'll need in your project.
 The documentation will show you how to configure your project to use the files within.

-The `hello-world/` directory contains a sample project demonstrating how to use Conclave by building an enclave, a host and a client.
-This sample is the same as what you will build if you follow the tutorial in the Conclave docs.

 The `cordapp/` directory is a sample that shows how to integrate Conclave with a Corda CorDapp.